Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes

 For simplicity, we shall work with a smooth Lagrangian on \( TM\backslash 0 \).
 We could work with lower regularity.
 The consequence would simply be that the vector field $n$ accomplishing constant surface gravity would not be smooth anymore.
 We will not consider the problem of establishing a precise connection in the non-smooth case.

 In many examples of Lorentz-Finsler spaces the light cones are non-smooth.
-The results of this work generalize to this case provided the lightlike semi-tangents to the null hypersurfaces do not below to the non-smooth directions of the light cone.
+The results of this work generalize to this case provided the lightlike semi-tangents to the null hypersurfaces do not belong to the non-smooth directions of the light cone.

-Let us recall some elements of pseudo‑Finsler connections (the reader is referred to \cite{minguzzi14c}).
+Let us recall some elements of pseudo-Finsler connections (the reader is referred to \cite{minguzzi14c}).
 The Finsler Lagrangian determines the geodesics as stationary points of the functional \( \int \mathscr{L}(x,\dot x)\,dt \).
 The Lagrange equations are of second order, and a good starting point for introducing Finsler connections is the notion of a {\em spray}.